Adultery: Adultery and the law

 Historically, many cultures considered adultery a very serious crime, some subject to severe punishment, especially for the married woman and sometimes for her sex partner, with penalties including capital punishment, mutilation, or torture.
 Such punishments have gradually fallen into disfavor, especially in Western countries from the 19th century.
 In countries where adultery is still a criminal offense, punishments range from fines to caning and even capital punishment.
 Since the 20th century, such laws have become controversial, with most Western countries repealing them.

 However, even in jurisdictions that have decriminalised adultery, adultery may still have legal consequences, particularly in jurisdictions with fault-based divorce laws, where adultery almost always constitutes a ground for divorce and may be a factor in property settlement, the custody of children, the denial of alimony, etc. Adultery is not a ground for divorce in jurisdictions which have adopted a no-fault divorce model, but may still be a factor in child custody and property disputes.

 International organizations have called for the decriminalising of adultery, especially in the light of several high-profile stoning cases that have occurred in some countries.
 The head of the United Nations expert body charged with identifying ways to eliminate laws that discriminate against women or are discriminatory to them in terms of implementation or impact, Kamala Chandrakirana, has stated that: "Adultery must not be classified as a criminal offence at all".
-A joint statement by the United Nations Working Group on discrimination against women in law and in practice states that: "Adultery as a criminal offence violates women’s human rights".
+A joint statement by the United Nations Working Group on discrimination against women in law and in practice states that: "Adultery as a criminal offence violates women's human rights".

 In Muslim countries that follow Sharia law for criminal justice, the punishment for adultery may be stoning.
-There are fifteen countries in which stoning is authorized as lawful punishment, though in recent times it has been legally carried out only in Iran and Somalia.
-Most countries that criminalize adultery are those where the dominant religion is Islam, and several Sub-Saharan African Christian-majority countries, but there are some notable exceptions to this rule, namely Philippines and several U.S. states.
+There are 15 countries in which stoning is authorized as lawful punishment, though in recent times it has been legally carried out only in Iran and Somalia.
+Most countries that criminalize adultery are those where the dominant religion is Islam, and several Sub-Saharan African Christian-majority countries, but there are some notable exceptions to this rule, namely, the Philippines and several U.S. states.

 Punishment

 In jurisdictions where adultery is illegal, punishments vary from fines (for example in the US state of Rhode Island) to caning in parts of Asia.
-In fifteen countries the punishment includes stoning, although in recent times it has been legally enforced only in Iran and Somalia.
+In 15 countries the punishment includes stoning, although in recent times it has been legally enforced only in Iran and Somalia.
 Most stoning cases are the result of mob violence, and while technically illegal, no action is usually taken against perpetrators.
 Sometimes such stonings are ordered by informal village leaders who have de facto power in the community.
 Adultery may have consequences under civil law even in countries where it is not outlawed by the criminal law.
 For instance it may constitute fault in countries where the divorce law is fault based or it may be a ground for tort.